Pakistan Ideology: Sources & Content

 The ideology of Pakistan is one of the most controversial topics of discussion either for its definitional ambiguities or its deliberately wrong interpretation.
 Some people, following the Marxist tradition, view it pejoratively as distorted consciousness, reflecting an exploitative material reality, that can be overcome through unmasking; or, more recently, as a fictitious narrative necessary to maintaining the social order.

 On the other hand, some people politically misuse it and equate it with the Two Nations Theory which was the basis of the creation of Pakistan while others bracket it with Islamic Ideology.
-They fail to understand that all these three concepts namely Two Nations Theory, Pakistan Ideology, and Islamic Ideology are interrelated but distinct in the application, as explained in the article later.
+They fail to understand that all these three concepts namely Two Nations Theory, Pakistan Ideology, and Islamic Ideology are interrelated but distinct in their application, as explained in the article later.

 In this article, I am using ideology in its non-Marxist sense to mean any kind of action-oriented theory or a set of ideas, beliefs, values, and opinions, exhibiting a recurring pattern, that not only provides plans of action for public policy-making but also a theoretical framework to explain and justify those plans.
 I tend to agree with Michael Hunt who defines ideology as, “an interrelated set of convictions or assumptions that reduces the complexities of a particular slice of reality to easily comprehensible terms and suggests appropriate ways of dealing with that reality.”

-It is, thus, a neutral term, meaning any idea which unites a nation, providing its citizens a worldview and a vision along with a set of rules for leading their lives.
+It is, thus, a neutral term, meaning any idea which unites a nation, providing its citizens with a worldview and a vision along with a set of rules for leading their lives.
 In that sense, Pakistan like every country has an ideology, a set of ideas about its reason to be, its dreams, and the way it likes its society, polity, and economy to work.

 One cannot properly comprehend the need for Pakistan ideology without understanding the reason for the creation of Pakistan as an independent state on the 14th of August 1947 as a result of the dissolution of the British Indian Empire.
 The main reason for the emergence of Pakistan was the failure of the dominant Muslim elite of British India in extracting sufficient constitutional guarantees from their counterparts, namely the dominant Hindu elite for a substantial share in the political decision-making once the British left India.